mnikander/transpiler/grammar/built_in_functions.md

 |    ex |  `(conditional [(> 1 0) "comparisons work"] [(<= 1 0) "something is really broken"])`
 |    in | [Boolean, T0] ...
 [Boolean, Tn]
 |   out | (Variant T0 ...
 Tn)
-| about | lisp-style conditional expression, can be used to immitate pattern-matching and switch-case statements
+| about | lisp-style conditional expression, can be used to imitate pattern-matching and switch-case statements

 ## Iteration